-The ongoing novel coronavirus (COVID-19) pandemic could materially adversely affect our business, financial condition and results of operations.
+The ongoing COVID-19 pandemic could materially adversely affect our business, financial condition and results of operations.

 The COVID-19 pandemic has caused government authorities to implement numerous public health measures, including at various times vaccination and testing requirements and recordkeeping, quarantines, business closures, travel bans, and restrictions related to social gathering and mobility, to contain the virus.
-Various state and federal rules are issued and updated on an ongoing basis, at times in conflict and/or with minimal notice.
-We have experienced and expect to continue to experience disruptions to our business as these changing measures have, and will continue to have, an effect on our business operations and practices.
+We have experienced and expect to continue to experience disruptions to our business as these changing measures have, and will continue to have, an effect on our business operations and practices, as well those of our customers, partners and suppliers.

-While our employees gradually return to office, we continue to monitor our operations and public health measures implemented by governmental authorities in response to COVID-19.
-Although some public health measures have eased, our efforts to reopen our offices safely may not be successful and could expose our employees to health risks.
-It is uncertain as to when all health measures put in place to attempt to contain the spread of COVID-19 will be lifted.
-If there are further waves of the virus, health measures may be reimplemented and we may need to further limit operations or modify our business practices in a manner that may impact our business.
-If our employees are not able to perform their job duties due to self-isolation, quarantine, lockdown measures, unavailability of COVID 19 tests, travel restrictions or illness, a reluctance or refusal to vaccinate, or are unable to perform them as efficiently at home for an extended period of time, we may not be able to meet our product schedules, roadmaps and customer commitments and we may experience an overall lower productivity of our workforce.
-Even when COVID-19 health measures are lifted or modified, our employees' ability or willingness to return to work may delay the return of our full workforce and the resumption of normal business operations.
+As we support a hybrid work environment, we continue to monitor our operations and public health measures implemented by governmental authorities in response to COVID-19.
+If there are further waves of the virus, health measures may be reimplemented and we may need to limit operations or modify our business practices in a manner that may impact our business.
+If our employees are not able to perform their job duties, we may not be able to meet our product schedules, roadmaps and customer commitments and we may experience an overall lower productivity of our workforce.